srinidhisrinivas/mhp-web-scraper/Excel/excelinfo.md

   <li> Run the Macros `diff.xlam` and `cleardiff.xlam` (Installation instructions in `docs/whatsgoingon.md`) to see how the differences are highlighted using this last column. </li>
 </ul>

  <h3> DISCLAIMER: </h3> Information in these files are not up to date.
-These files are from some time in August, so the information on the Auditor's website may have since changed.
+These files are from some time in August 2020, so the information on the Auditor's website may have since changed.